ordina-jworks/ordina-jworks.github.io/_posts/2020-07-28-10-Best-Practices-In-UX-UI-Design.md

 What's aesthetically pleasing to one person might not be so for the next one.
 But user experience is more than the look, the layout, the colors used.
 We're also talking about flow here, about creating an experience for each user, regardless of impairment, that helps them reach their goal flawlessly, without frustration, with little nudges in the right direction.

+If you're looking for some UX/UI design experts to help with your projects, don't hesitate to contact my colleagues at [Clockwork](http://cw.be/){:target="_blank" rel="noopener noreferrer"}!